Pattern of Rebirth

 Enchantment — Aura

-When enchanted creature is put into a graveyard, that creature's controller may search his or her library for a creature card and put that card into play.
-If that player does, he or she then shuffles his or her library.
+When enchanted creature is put into a graveyard, that creature's controller may search their library for a creature card, put that card onto the battlefield, then shuffle their library.

 Pattern of Rebirth Discussion

 Mirage Mirror, Pattern of Rebirth, Garruk, Primal Hunter, Return of the Wildspeaker, Kenrith's Transformation, Chord of Calling, Gemrazer, Ohran Frostfang, Sawtusk Demolisher, Force of Vigor, Obscuring Haze, Ram Through, Rampage of the Clans, Thwart the Enemy, Vines of Vastwood, Tribute to the Wild, Rancor, Swarmyard, Monstrous Onslaught, Overwhelming Stampede, Roar of Challenge, Jeweled Lotus

 I really love Pattern of Rebirth, especially in my Meren of Clan Nel Toth deck.
 I would say in most Muldrotha lists, it's almost always going to overperform, just maybe not in this one.
 The only creature worth cheating out from the library for the 4 mana investment is probably Nyxbloom Ancient (the only creature above 5 mana).
 Given that, Pattern isn't particularly good if Nyxbloom is drawn or milled, and it's particularly good if I don't have a way of sacrificing a creature.
 In most Muldrotha decks, saccing a creature is pretty easy, but in mine there aren't actually a whole lot of ways of doing it.
 So because of that, I've decided not to run it.
 It is a powerful tutor effect though, and could easily be a good budget alternative to cards like Demonic Tutor if you don't have them.